 Most of Palladio’s 23 villas in the region require a car to visit.
 Luckily, the most famous one lies just outside Vicenza’s city limits.

-The only jarring note might be the 18th-century frescoes: I found them too busy for the villa’s sleek harmony.
+The only jarring note might be the 18th-century frescoes: we found them too busy for the villa’s sleek harmony.
 They were a far cry from the pastel wonderland painted by Giambattista and Giandomenico Tiepolo in the nearby Villa Valmarana ai Nani.

-See La Rotonda and Villa Valmarana websites for visiting information, including transportation via car, taxi, bus, and foot.
+See the La Rotonda and Villa Valmarana websites for visiting information, including transportation via car, taxi, bus, and foot.
 Signposts guide visitors along secluded hillside paths running between the two villas; the walk takes about 10 minutes.

 Visiting the sites above takes up the better part of a day.
 We could easily have spent much longer in Vicenza and recommend it as a base for anyone planning to drive out to Palladio’s villas in the region.